amro-coder/A2SVWebTrack/README.md

 # A2SVWebTrack
-This repositery contains all the web mini projects I did as a Trainee in A2SV.
+This repository contains all the web mini projects I did as a Trainee in A2SV.